Leon Mandrake: Awards

 On March 11, 1978, Leon Mandrake was honored by his peers for his lifelong service to the profession.
 He was awarded the Performing Fellowship at the Academy of the Magical Arts (The World Famous Hollywood The Magic Castle).
 The award acknowledged the contribution to the dignity and stature of magic made by Leon and Velvet Mandrake over their lifetime in magic.

-Last show & later life
+Last show and later life

 Mandrake performed his last magic show in 1985 for the Chocolate Festival in Victoria, British Columbia, Canada, ending a 62-year career in show business.
 He died of emphysema at Surrey Memorial Hospital on January 27, 1993.
 A wake was held at the old Edison Theater in New Westminster, now the Paramount Theater, the first place Mandrake worked as a child magician.

 On August 28, 2016, Mandrake's home until his death, located at the corner of Grosvenor Road and Kindersley Drive in Surrey, British Columbia, was engulfed in flame and destroyed, displacing several homeless persons.
-Surrey city council had considered giving heritage status to the old, abandoned home, and it was still being considered for heritage status as recently as May 2015.
+Surrey City Council had considered giving heritage status to the old, abandoned home, and it was still being considered for heritage status as recently as May 2015.
 Mandrake's son Lon has stated that during his childhood the home contained secret rooms and passages.